MERN-ing-the-midnight-oil/Genre-Genie/README.md

 ## Contribute

 Contributions to Genre-Genie are welcomed.
 If you have any ideas for improvements or notice any bugs, please open an issue.
-If you'd like to contribute to the project directly, please email r.smoker@gmail.com.
+If you'd like to contribute to the project directly, please email merning.the.midnight.oil@gmail.com.

 ## Credits

 This project was created by Rhys Smoker.
-It was originally forked from a project called Movie Recs, which can be found [here](https://hayni100.github.io/Movie-Recs/).
+It was originally forked from a class assignment called Movie Recs, which can be found [here](https://hayni100.github.io/Movie-Recs/).

 ## Contact

-If you have any questions, concerns or you would like to contribute to the project, please contact me at r.smoker@gmail.com or raise an issue on this project.
+If you have any questions, concerns or you would like to contribute to the project, please contact me at merning.the.midnight.oil@gmail.com or raise an issue on this project.

 ---